DanCouper/Sutor-Random/README.md

 ### `Random.intUpTo(max[, seed])`

 Returns a random *integer* between zero and max inclusive.
-If the optional seed is passed, values become fixed.
+If the optional seed is passed, values become predictable.

 ```
 > Random.intBetween(20, 1)